cheungjoshua/movie-app/README.md

+# Movie App

+This project mainly idea is practice using Axios to do API get request from The Moive Database to render and display.
+Able to get used the process of the async/await in javascript by doing this project.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).